Reward Models Inherit Value Biases from Pretraining: Value Biases Begin in Pretraining

 We utilize the MWLR score to answer this question, and the results appear in Table~\ref{tab:mwlr_llama-3.2-3b_gemma-2-2b}.
 Strikingly consistent with previous results, we find that the optimal token for the implicit Gemma$\to$Llama RM is ``Freedom,'' while the pessimal token, after Markdown formatting, is ``Love.''
 The fact that agency- and communion-related terms emerge at the extrema of this unconstrained exhaustive metric not only provides further evidence for the existence of an agency/communion difference between the two models, but also suggests that it may, in fact, be among the \emph{largest} differences between them.

-Implicit RM analysis utilizing the MWLR score allows us to compare not only Llama~3.2~3B~Instruct to Gemma~2~IT~2B, but \emph{all} (<405B) Llama-3 and Gemma-2 instruction-tuned models against one another.
+Implicit RM analysis utilizing the MWLR score allows us to compare not only Llama~3.2~3B~Instruct to Gemma~2~IT~2B, but \emph{all} (<405B) Llama~3 and Gemma~2 instruction-tuned models against one another.
 This shows that the effects we observe are \emph{not} particular to these two smaller models but pervade both model families.
 The MWLR score from Llama~3.2~3B~Instruct to Gemma~2~IT~9B, for instance, also goes from ``Freedom'' to ``Love'' (see Table~\ref{tab:mwlr_llama-3.2-3b_gemma-2-9b}), as does the score to Gemma~2~IT~27B (Table~\ref{tab:mwlr_llama-3.2-3b_gemma-2-27b}).

 Fig.~\ref{fig:mwlr_lollipop} shows the results of comparing all instruction-tuned Llama-3 (1--70B) and Gemma-2 (2--27B) models.
 The MWLR score for ``Freedom'' is greater than ``Love'' in all 21 comparisons.
 Indeed, ``Freedom'' ranks among the highest in 17, while ``Love'' ranks in the bottom two tokens in all 21.
-Notably, the MWLR gap between ``Love'' and ``Freedom'' \emph{increases with Gemma-model size} for any given Llama model, and (with a single exception) \emph{increases with Llama-model size} for any given Gemma model.
-Thus, the effects we observe appears to be robust (and indeed, \emph{increasing}) throughout these model families: across minor releases and two orders of magnitude of model size.
+Notably, the MWLR gap between ``Love'' and ``Freedom'' \emph{increases with Gemma model size} for any given Llama model, and (with a single exception) \emph{increases with Llama model size} for any given Gemma model.
+Thus, the effects we observe appear to be robust (and indeed, \emph{increasing}) throughout these model families: across minor releases and two orders of magnitude of model size.